preciofishbone/OmniaDocsG2/blocks/text/index.rst

 ===========================================
 Use this block to add text anywhere on a page.

 When adding text to the block some basic formatting is available.
-You can choose between Limited Rich Text, Rich Text or Custom Rich Text.
-Here's an example of what's available for Rich Text:
+Here's an example with the formatting options for Rich Text:

 .. image:: text-formatting-rich.png

 Point at an icon and a Tool Tip will show what the option is for.

-Note that HTML editing is done in a separate window so it's to work with HTML if that is something you want.
+Note that HTML editing is done in a separate window so you can work with HTML if that is something you want.

 Settings
 *********